Do I Need a Permit?

 Converting Attic Space into Living Area

-A building permit is required to convert attic space to living area.
-Generally, attic areas are not designed to be finished.
-Major code considerations include review of the stairway; means of egress; and structural requirements such as floor joist sizing, bearing walls below, basement beam size, column spacing, headers, foundations and other potential components to the load path.
 Existing conditions may require substantial structural changes.
 Other codes to consider include windows for natural light and natural ventilation, and off-street parking requirements for additional bedrooms.
 Building and electrical permits are required for this project.
 A plumbing permit is required if the work involves any plumbing such as installing a new bathroom.
 Refer to the “Attic Remodeling” handout for additional information.

 Converting Basement Areas to Living Area or Other Rooms

-A building permit is required for new or remodeled basement areas to be used as living rooms or other rooms.
-Bedrooms require windows for light, ventilation and egress.
-Recreation rooms do not require windows, but ventilation must be considered.
-Building and electrical permits are required for this project.
+Building and electrical permits are required for the above type of project.
 A plumbing permit is required if the work involves plumbing such as installing a new bathroom or wet bar.
 Refer to the “Basement Remodeling” handout for additional information.

 Remodeling an Existing Kitchen, Bathroom or Other Finished Room